anisursamsung/hyprmusic/README.md

 ## No duplicate state
 Only single state of the player is allowed.

+## Theming
+We want consistency and less headache while setting theme, so, like other hypr-ecosystem apps e.g. hyprlauncher, our hyprmusic app follows the Hyprtoolkit theme definition.
+It is defined in the root/system already but user can customise it in ~/.config/hypr/hyprtoolkit.conf.
+Have a look at "https://wiki.hypr.land/Hypr-Ecosystem/hyprtoolkit/" in the Configuration section.
+We have utilised almost all of the definitions there.
+So, if you define background color there, same background color will be used in hyprmusic.
+Only thing we did not use is the IconPack becasue we wanted signature look and gurantee the icons to render theme specific colors.
+Moreover, we wanted our own icon set hence we created a font pack(actually it is icon pack) and embeded inside the app.
+TL-DR: It inherits ~/.config/hypr/hyprtoolkit.conf definitions of color/font/etc. Except icon pack.
+If not defined, it uses system predefined hyprtoolkit.conf.

+**Interested in the look of the screenshots attached?**
+It was obtained by setting the background color to 50% transparent color in hyprtoolkit.conf and blur definition is in hyprland.lua.
+You are on arch hyprland, you are pro.
+You know what I am talking about.

 ## Important
 It is MPD front-end hence it will do nothing is MPD is not installed.